Invite friends and family to read the obituary and add memories.

 Together, Guy and Agnes raised seven children: Marg (Daryl) Zoerb, Guy Jr., Ron (Venay) Lepage, Lorraine (Rick) Zerr, Lilly Sinoski (daughter-in-law), Rita (Garry) Rodgers, and Lucie (Kevin) Liesch.
 His legacy extends to 21 grandchildren, 25 great-grandchildren, and five great-great-grandchildren, each a testament to his enduring love and guidance.

 Guy's professional life was as varied as his interests.
-He served as superintendent of National Grain Elevators, real estate agent, car salesman, and pursued self-employment, demonstrating his carpentry skills, by building numerous homes on Vancouver Island with his family.
-His work was a reflection of his dedication to hard work and commitment to creating a better life for those he loved.
+He served as superintendent of National Grain Elevators, worked as a real estate agent and car salesman, and pursued self-employment demonstrating his carpentry skills by building numerous homes on Vancouver Island with his family.
+His work reflected his dedication to hard work and commitment to creating a better life for those he loved.

-A man of deep faith, Guy was a cherished member of St. Paul's Co-Cathedral, where he drew inspiration from the wisdom of Father Penna.
-He was known for his compassion and love for all people, often extending a warm welcome to new Canadians and often greeting mothers and delighting in the innocence of their children during his long walks.
-He was known to give a few “high fives” to many of them.
+A man of deep faith, Guy was a cherished member of St. Paul’s Co-Cathedral, where he drew inspiration from the wisdom of Father Penna.
+He was known for his compassion and love for all people, often extending a warm welcome to new Canadians.
+During his long walks he delighted in greeting mothers and the innocence of their children, often sharing a few cheerful “high fives.”

-The family wishes to extend their heartfelt gratitude to the staff and volunteers of Glengarda Hospice for their unwavering support and compassionate care.
-Special thanks to cousin Andree Lepage, Aunty Lucille for their immeasurable devotion and love, Aunty Yvette for her comforting "hot shaves," Aunty Albertine for her meaningful visits that left him peaceful and happy.
-Uncles Gerard and Johnny for their faithful companionship to Sunday Mass and various outings.
+The family wishes to extend heartfelt gratitude to the staff and volunteers of Glengarda Hospice for their unwavering support and compassionate care.
+Special thanks to cousin Andree Lepage, Aunty Lucille for her immeasurable devotion and love, Aunty Yvette for her comforting “hot shaves,” and Aunty Albertine for her meaningful visits that left him peaceful and happy.
+Thanks also to Uncles Gerard and Johnny for their faithful companionship to Sunday Mass and various outings.

 St. Joseph's Roman Catholic Church